Board of Directors

 Jeb serves as the chief operating officer/senior vice president of Bassett Furniture Industries.

 Jeb lives in Henry County with his wife, Diane.
-He serves as chair of the Board of Trustees for First United Methodist Church and has previously served as chairman for the American Home Furnishings Alliance Board of Directors.
+He serves as chair of the Board of Trustees for First United Methodist Church and has previously served as chairman for the American Home Furnishings Alliance Board of Directors and chairman of the Martinsville-Henry County Chamber of Commerce.
 For 20 years, he was the fundraising chair of the Martinsville Speedway’s July 4th Celebration Event.
-In his spare time, he enjoys NCAA Football, boating, fishing, duck hunting, dogs, and weekend travels.
+In his spare time, he enjoys NCAA Football, boating, fishing, dogs, and weekend travels.

 Valenica Eggleston-Clark, MD